Why would a student take an online course through NUVHS?

 What are course preparation requirements?

 All NUVHS courses are academically rigorous and considered college preparatory and will cover an entire semester’s worth of material.
 As such, it is important that students understand the need to set aside time to not only engage with their instructor but complete all of the required assignments.
-A complete summary of Student Participation Expectations is available as a downloadable document.
+A complete summary of Grade Eligibility Agreement is available as a downloadable document on this page.

 Do students need a computer at home?

-NUVHS highly recommends that students have continuous access to a computer with Internet access, preferably in the home.
-If students don't have a computer with reliable internet access at home, they can use computers at their primary high school, public library, internet cafes and community centers.
+Successful completion of a NUVHS college-prep or AP course requires that students have continuous access to a desktop or laptop computer with high-speed Internet access, preferably in the home.
+If students don't have a computer with reliable Internet access at home, they can use computers at their primary high school, public library, internet cafes and community centers.
+NUVHS online courses can’t be completed using an iPad or smart phone.

 Is there a teacher for every class?